 There are many exciting full-time and part-time employment opportunities at Chandler-Gilbert Community College (CGCC) and within the Maricopa Community Colleges.
 The processes for learning about and applying for these jobs is different, depending on the type of position.

 College offices and departments hire temporary part-time employees for a semester or longer, or for shorter durations to help with special projects.
 The type of positions available varies greatly from maintenance help for special projects, to secretarial/clerical support in offices, to tutors.
-When needs arise, a department will review the materials for people who have indicated an interest.
-If you are interested in these positions, it is important for you to make your interest known to the people who work in those areas, providing them with your resume and a letter of interest.
-As positions become available, they will call people to discuss the possibilities further.
+When needs arise, these positions are posted on this website for a minimum of one week, sometimes longer depending on the position.
+Check back regularly to see if there are positions you are interested in.

 At the time of hire as an adjunct by MCCCD, a person who has taught one year full-time or a total of 30 semester credit hours at a regionally accredited community college is exempt from taking the EDU250 Overview of the Community College Course.

 Student employment is coordinated through the Financial Aid Office.
 Wages usually run from $7.80 per hour to $9.00 per hour or more, depending on the department, type of work, and the experience or skills required, for up to 20 hours per week.